vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ### Common Name (CN) <a id="tls-cname"></a>

-The IP address, FQDN, or a domain wildcard, for the client system or systems that connect to this VCH, to embed in an automatically generated server certificate.
+The IP address, FQDN, or a domain wildcard, for the client system or systems that connect to this VCH.
+This option is only applicable if you are using an automatically generated server certificate.

 **NOTE**: Specifying an FQDN or wildcard assumes that there is a DHCP server offering IP addresses on the client network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.